Mrtckr008/Android-Sample-Best-Practices/README.md

 ### Key Libraries

-- Jetpack Compose & Material3 & Compose Navigation 3: For building modern UIs with a focus on material design principles.
+- Jetpack Compose & Material3 & Compose Navigation 3 & Compose Preview Screenshot Test: For building modern UIs with a focus on material design principles.
 - Dagger-Hilt: Dependency injection framework for Android, simplifying the provision of dependencies across the application.
 - Retrofit & Gson: Networking and JSON serialization/deserialization for API communication.
 - Jetpack Navigation: For handling in-app navigation in a modular and scalable way.
 - Coroutines & Flow: For asynchronous programming and reactive data streams.
 - Jetpack Lifecycle, LiveData, ViewModel: Lifecycle-aware components for robust and maintainable MVVM architecture.
 - ExoPlayer: Media playback.
-- Mockito & JUnit & Mockk & Espresso & Paparazzi: Testing libraries for Unit, UI, Integration & Screenshot tests.
+- Mockito & JUnit & Mockk & Espresso & Paparazzi & Compose Preview Screenshot Test: Testing libraries for Unit, UI, Integration & Screenshot tests.
 - TOML Version Catalog: Centralizes and manages library versions across the project, enhancing maintainability and consistency in dependency management.
 - DataStore with Serialization: For efficient and robust data storage and management, providing a reactive and secure way to handle preferences and structured data.
 - Coil: For image loading and caching in applications, offering seamless integration with Jetpack Compose.